jipelletier/Election-Analysis/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election
+- The counties counted in the election were:
+  - Jefferson County
+  - Denver County
+  - Arapahoe County
+- The county results showed:
+  - Jefferson county recieved 10.5% of the total votes casted at 38,855 votes cast
+  - Denver county recieved 82.8% of the total votes casted at 306,055 votes cast
+  - Arapahoe county recieved 6.7% of the total votes casted at 24,801 votes cast

+- The county with the largest number of votes was Denver County with 306,055 votes cast recieving 82.8% of the total votes in the election

 - The candidates were:
   - Charles Gasper Stockham
   - Diana DeGette